AlexTISYoung/snipar/docs/guide.rst

 *snipar* (single nucleotide imputation of parents) is a Python package for inferring identity-by-descent (IBD) segments shared between siblings, imputing missing parental genotypes, and for performing family based genome-wide association and polygenic score analyses using observed and/or imputed parental genotypes.

-*snipar* can use any genotyped samples who have at least one genotyped full-sibling or parent
+*snipar* can use any genotyped samples who have at least one genotyped full-sibling or parent.

+The imputation method and the family-based GWAS and polygenic score models are described in `Young et al. 2022 <https://www.nature.com/articles/s41588-022-01085-0>`_.

 Installation
 ------------

 *snipar* currently supports Python 3.7-3.9 on Linux, Windows, and Mac OSX.
-We recommend using a python distribution such as Anaconda 3 (https://store.continuum.io/cshop/anaconda/).
+We recommend using Anaconda 3 (https://store.continuum.io/cshop/anaconda/).

 Installing Using pip
 ~~~~~~~~~~~~~~~~~~~~